mahalia-bone/mahalia-ble-server/README.md

 ## Bluetooth Adapter firmware

+The onboard Bluetooth adapter for my ThinkPad X1 Carbon 3rd generation worked without any installation of any third-party firmware.
 You may have some issues loading the non-free firmware for your Bluetooth adapter.
 Your internal Bluetooth adapter should also work providing you can install the firmware.
 This is out of the scope of the provided instructions.

 The following instructions detail the installation of the firmware for the [Plugable USB-BT4LE USB Bluetooth 4.0 Low Energy Micro Adapter](https://www.amazon.co.uk/gp/product/B009ZIILLI).